Graduate

 They’ve mastered the “game of school”: follow instructions, earn high grades, and stack activities.
 But when the instructions disappear—when the problem is messy, unclear, or changing fast—they freeze.
 That’s not a character flaw.
 It’s how school has trained them.

 But now AI is speeding everything up.
 The world is changing faster than anyone can plan for.
 Careers aren’t linear.
 Expectations keep shifting.
 There’s no “right answer” anymore.
-Even top universities are noticing the gap.
-Students are arriving with impressive transcripts… …but without the confidence to lead themselves, adapt quickly, or build something real.
+Even employers and top universities are noticing the gap.
+Students are arriving with impressive transcripts… but without the confidence to lead themselves, adapt quickly, or build something real.

 Here’s what it looks like